upempty/pynote/coroutine.md

          ===return then go to next schedule after coroutine call() finished with return.
-	 ===!!!!next executing position address for next coroutine scheduling.
+	 ===!!!!next executing position address [Here still in the loop, just not iteral] for next coroutine scheduling.
 Key point is to routine/function level known address for next coroutine.!!!!
         ///